KiranMukunda/DataMiningProject/README.md

 ```

-For getting the image captioning we have used the below code lines to run and get the captions. those captions have been written down to a csv file which is later used for tf idf search.
+For getting the image captioning we have used the below code lines to run and get the captions.
+These captions have been written down to a csv file which is later used for tf idf search.
+This file is stored in google collab which we need to download using the download code lines.
 ```
 with open('image.csv','w') as csvFile:
 	writer = csv.writer(csvFile)